 The Mike Hanley Wagon Barn

 Trains, planes, and automobiles are not what you’ll find here.
-For the past 70 years, Mr. Mike Hanley of Jordan Valley, Oregon, has amassed over 35 wagons, buggies, and stagecoaches from the Owyhee County and Jordan Valley areas.
-His ranch, once along the Skinner Toll Road which brought in the early pioneer settlers to Silver City, Dewey, and DeLamar, now houses many of these items that operated on the Toll Road.
+For the past 70 years, Mr. Mike Hanley of Jordan Valley, Oregon, has amassed over 35 wagons, buggies, and stagecoaches that brought in the early pioneer settlers to Silver City, Dewey, and DeLamar and surrounding areas.

-In a heartwarming gesture, Mr. Hanley has decided to donate his entire collection to the Owyhee County Museum.
-The museum is overjoyed to receive this remarkable gift but faces a challenge: it needs to build a 9,000 square foot building to house the collection.
+In a heartwarming gesture, Mr. Hanley has donated his entire collection to the Owyhee County Museum.
+The museum is overjoyed to receive this remarkable gift but faces a challenge: we need to build a 9,000 square foot building to house the collection.
 The museum’s director, in collaboration with R&M Steel in Caldwell, has acquired the building.
-R&M Steel has generously donated the building to kickstart the fundraising efforts to construct the Wagon Barn.
+R&M Steel has generously donated the building to kick start the fundraising efforts to construct the Wagon Barn.

 We hope this project of having the largest collection of horse-drawn transportation in the State of Idaho has piqued your interest and inspired you to join the passions of the Museum Director and Board of the Owyhee County Museum.
 Their passion lies not only in preserving history but also in making it come alive for generations to come.
 The museum will stand as a beacon among all other county museums, demonstrating that dreams and support can achieve remarkable things.